ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

         out.println();
     }

-To determine if the choice has been set requires a little bitwise manipulation as in the above.
+A little bitwise manipulation is required to determine if a each choice is true or false as in the example above.

 ### Decoding Composites

 A composite is a reusable collection of fields to simplify the assembly of messages.
 The collection of fields usually has a semantic significance.
-Fields within the composite are decoded just like normal fields.
-Composites also come with callbacks to indicate the beginning and end of the composite.
-In the example the begin and end are captured to scope fields by adding the scope to a stack.
+Fields within a composite are decoded just like normal fields.
+Composites are signalled via callbacks to indicate the beginning and end of the composite.
+In the example, the begin and end are captured to scope fields by adding the scope to a stack in the example `TokenListener`.

     public void onBeginComposite(final Token fieldToken, final List<Token> tokens, final int fromIndex, final int toIndex) {